content-left-bg.png

 The department’s equipment management system includes:

-Schools record portable and attractive items (valued at $500 to $4,999) which are susceptible to theft and loss because of their size and appeal (see Definitions), and capital assets (valued at $5,000 and over) on the OneSchool asset register.
+Schools record portable and attractive items (valued between $500 or more (GST exclusive), but less than the department's capitalisation threshold of $5,000 (GST exclusive)) which are susceptible to theft and loss because of their size and appeal (see Definitions), and capital assets (valued at $5,000 and over, GST exclusive) on the OneSchool Asset Register.
 Capital assets are also recorded on the central SAP Asset Register.
 Information is kept about asset acquisition, transfer, loan of equipment and disposal.

 An equipment replacement plan is prepared by schools to facilitate periodic replacement of equipment.
 The plan: